OA and Sustainable Ocean Planning

 3.3 Balancing economic and environmental objectives

+A core function of sustainable ocean planning is to navigate trade-offs between economic objectives and environmental protection.
+Ocean accounts support this by providing integrated information that allows decision-makers to assess how different choices affect both domains simultaneously.
 The extended balance sheet approach, which records both produced assets (ports, vessels, coastal infrastructure) and natural capital (ecosystem assets, fish stocks, seabed resources) within a consistent valuation framework, enables comprehensive assessment of ocean wealth.
 As the 2025 SNA establishes, natural capital comprises natural resources (recognized within the integrated framework of national accounts) and ecosystem assets (measured through SEEA Ecosystem Accounting)[14].
-Changes in this comprehensive ocean balance sheet reveal whether development is genuinely increasing overall wealth or merely converting natural capital into produced capital--or worse, depleting natural capital without corresponding gains.
+Changes in this comprehensive ocean balance sheet reveal whether development is increasing overall wealth or converting natural capital into produced capital—or worse, depleting natural capital without corresponding gains.

 The ecosystem degradation concept provides a monetary measure of the cost of environmental decline.
 Degradation is defined as the decline in the expected future ecosystem service flows attributable to human activity during an accounting period[15].
 By measuring degradation in monetary terms consistent with national accounts, planners can assess the full costs of development pathways that damage marine ecosystems.
-This supports cost-benefit analysis that accounts for environmental externalities that traditional economic measures overlook.

-Baseline assessment: Establish current stocks of ocean assets (ecosystem extent and condition, individual environmental assets, produced assets) and current flows (ecosystem services, economic production, residual flows)
+| Baseline assessment | Establish current stocks of ocean assets (ecosystem extent and condition, individual environmental assets, produced assets) and current flows (ecosystem services, economic production, residual flows). |

-Scenario development: Define alternative planning scenarios representing different combinations of economic development and conservation measures
+| Scenario development | Define alternative planning scenarios representing different combinations of economic development and conservation measures. |

-Impact assessment: For each scenario, project changes in asset stocks and service flows using accounting relationships and appropriate models
+| Impact assessment | For each scenario, project changes in asset stocks and service flows using accounting relationships and appropriate models. |

-Trade-off analysis: Compare scenarios in terms of their effects on multiple indicators spanning economic, environmental, and social dimensions
+| Trade-off analysis | Compare scenarios in terms of their effects on multiple indicators spanning economic, environmental, and social dimensions. |

-Stakeholder deliberation: Present trade-off information in accessible formats to support informed decision-making by relevant stakeholders
+| Stakeholder deliberation | Present trade-off information in accessible formats to support informed decision-making by relevant stakeholders. |

 The accounting framework ensures that these assessments maintain internal consistency.
 Because all components are linked through supply-use relationships and stock-flow identities, changes projected for one component must be reconciled with changes in related components.
 This discipline prevents the optimistic assumptions that can otherwise undermine planning processes.